Jesus (name): Yehoshua–Yeshua–Iēsous–IESVS–Iesu–Jesus

-From the Latin, the English language takes the forms "Jesus" (from the nominative form), and "Jesu" (from the vocative and oblique forms).
-"Jesus" is the predominantly used form, while "Jesu" lingers in some more archaic texts.
+From the Latin, the English language takes the forms Jesus (from the nominative form), and Jesu (from the vocative and oblique forms).
+Jesus is the predominantly used form, while Jesu lingers in some more archaic religious texts.

 Declension

 In both Latin and Greek, the name is declined irregularly:

 Biblical references

 The name Jesus (Yeshua) appears to have been in use in the Land of Israel at the time of the birth of Jesus.
 Moreover, Philo's reference in Mutatione Nominum item 121 to Joshua (Ἰησοῦς) meaning salvation (σωτηρία) of the Lord indicates that the etymology of Joshua was known outside Israel.
 Other figures named Jesus include Jesus Barabbas, Jesus ben Ananias and Jesus ben Sirach.

 In the New Testament, in Luke 1:31 an angel tells Mary to name her child Jesus, and in Matthew 1:21 an angel tells Joseph to name the child Jesus during Joseph's first dream.
 Matthew 1:21 indicates the salvific implications of the name Jesus when the angel instructs Joseph: "you shall call his name Jesus, for he will save his people from their sins".
 It is the only place in the New Testament where "saves his people" appears with "sins".
 Matthew 1:21 provides the beginnings of the Christology of the name Jesus.
 At once it achieves the two goals of affirming Jesus as the savior and emphasizing that the name was not selected at random, but based on a heavenly command.